Menu

 How Does an Employer Determine Whether it is Required to Contribute to CO FAMLI?

-Employer contributions for FAMLI depend on the total amount of employees at the organization (regardless of the state where they work):
+Employer contributions for FAMLI depend on their total number of employees (regardless of where in the United States they physically work):

 • 9 or fewer